haeussma/masterthesis/book/_build/html/_sources/methods.md

 \frac{dS}{dt} = -\frac{k_{cat} * E * S}{K_{m} * (1+\frac{I}{K_{ic}}) + (1+\frac{I}{K_{iu}}) + S}
 ```

 By default, $E$ is assumed to be constant throughout the reaction.
 If required, the kinetic models can be extended by the parameter $K_{inact}$, which describes the time-dependent inactivation rate of the enzyme.
-The decease in active enzyme is modeled with Eq.
+The decrease in active enzyme is modeled by Eq.
 5:

 ```{math}
 :label: enzyme_inactivation
 \frac{dE}{dt} = -K_{inact} * E
 ```

-## 3.4 Initialization
+### 3.4 Initialization

 Whereas the `EnzymeKineticsExperiment` object solely serves a
 The `ParameterEstimator` harbors the functionalities for parameter estimation.
 Data can be provided by passing data as an `EnzymeKineticsExperiment` object.
 Alternatively, an EnzymeML documents can be provided as the data source via [PyEnzyme](https://github.com/EnzymeML/PyEnzyme) software.